beard33/Disk-Health-Tool/README.md

 # Disk-Health-Tool
-These are two script i found on the internet to know the health state of your drive (**TESTED ONLY ON SAMSUNG SSD**) thanks to the SMART monitoring system and *sistemctl*.
+These are two script I found on the internet to know the health state of your drive (**TESTED ONLY ON SAMSUNG SSD**) thanks to the SMART monitoring system and *sistemctl*.
 In order to use this script you have to:

 - Check if your SSD support SMART monitoring tool